Russell-S-Harper/FLT/INDIVIDUAL-LICENSE.md

 3. Grant of Rights to Commercial Users:

     a.
-Commercial Users are hereby granted a worldwide, royalty-free, non-exclusive, non-transferable license to use the Code for internal product development, prototyping, and demonstrations at exhibitions.
+Commercial Users are hereby granted a worldwide, non-exclusive, non-transferable license to use the Code for internal product development, prototyping, and demonstrations at exhibitions.

     b.
 Without a Commercial License, Commercial Users are expressly prohibited from distributing the Code to third parties or end users.